AnitaMF/integrated_metagenomics_analysis/README.md

 ![Workflow](workflow.png)

-###  (1) pre-processing
+###  (1) Download data (optional)
+ **Download Data/Produce Your Own Data**

 Once we have the sequences, the goal is to identify the microorganisms present in the community and determine the proportions of each organism within the sample, approximating their abundances in the community.
-Before this analysis, pre-processing of the sequencing reads is necessary:

-0. **Download Data/Produce Your Own Data**
-1. **Quality Control**: Ensuring data integrity and suitability for analysis.
-2. **Host Decontamination**: Removing any host DNA contamination to focus on microbial sequences.

-**Note**: Host decontamination depends on the source of the sample.
-For example, if the samples are from the human gut microbiome (stool samples representing the gut community), we will remove all human sequences found in the sequencing data, as the human DNA represents the "host" of the microbial community.

 ### (2) Taxonomic Classification: What Microorganisms Are Present?